dtjohnso/dtjohnso.github.com/_drafts/ditch-dropbox.md

 Dropbox was innovative when I jumped on board in the early 2000's.
 No longer.
 File sync is no longer a unique value proposition, yet it remains their core feature.
 Most of their attempts to develop enjoyable and useful ancillary products failed.
 (My condolences to jilted Carousel and Mailbox app users everywhere... and let's not even talk about "Paper," which is as exciting as um, its closest precedent, the famously successful Google Wave.)

 Many analysts believe that these cancelled products reflect a shift in Dropbox's interest from the private consumer to the corporate entity.
 This shift is allegedly linked to the company's transition to the public market.
-They may be right there, it's beyond my capability to assess that.
+They may be right there, but it's beyond my capability to assess that.

-But at the end of the day, I'm just one paying customer on the consumer product side of Dropbox's revenue model.
-And their apathy toward my type has been obvious.
+At the end of the day though, I'm just one paying customer on the consumer product side of Dropbox's revenue model.
+And their apathy toward those consumers has been obvious.
 My last attempt to reach out to Dropbox with a [feature request is here](https://twitter.com/dtjohnso/status/1067803090676535296).
 Note that in this tweet I am asking about a feature that was first requested *three years* prior to my tweet.
-As congenial as the social media rep behind @DropboxSupport may have been in replies, it is also painfully obvious that my feedback was getting fed into the giant shredder of some feedback mechanism.
+As congenial as the social media rep behind @DropboxSupport may have been in replies, it is also painfully obvious that my feedback was ostensibly getting fed into a giant shredder.
 And this has not been my only experience with that, it's just the most recent one.

 ## Cost